mittal001/aws-questions/README.md

 ###### 10. What two statements correctly describe how to add or modify IAM roles to a running EC2 instance?

-- 1. attach an IAM role to an existing EC2 instance from the EC2 console
+- [ ] A. attach an IAM role to an existing EC2 instance from the EC2 console
-- 2. replace an IAM role attached to an existing EC2 instance from the EC2 console
+- [ ] B. replace an IAM role attached to an existing EC2 instance from the EC2 console
-- 3. attach an IAM role to the user account and relaunch the EC2 instance
+- [ ] C. attach an IAM role to the user account and relaunch the EC2 instance
-- 4. add the EC2 instance to a group where the role is a member
+- [ ] 4. add the EC2 instance to a group where the role is a member

 <details><summary><b>Answer</b></summary>
 <p>